5.9.3 Debtors' Delinquent Accounts

 Collection Due Process (CDP) Cases

 1. Internal Revenue Code Requirements and Collection Due Process (CDP).IRC 6320 requires the IRS to notify a taxpayer when a NFTL has been filed and give the taxpayer the right to a post-filing CDP hearing.
 IRC 6330 requires the IRS to give a taxpayer pre-levy notice of the right to a CDP hearing.
-See IRM 5.1.9.3, Collection Due Processing, for more information.
+See IRM 5.1.9.3, Collection Due Process, for more information.

 Caution: